tanmay958/npmPackage-rake-route/README.md

-rake-routes is an npm package that provides a `rake route`-like feature for your Express.js application.
+rake-routes is an npm package that provides a `rake-routes`-like feature for your Express.js application.
 It helps you generate and display a list of routes in your application, following the MVC architecture and REST conventions.

 ## Features